 The NHS Commissioning Board Authority expects CCG members to have the ‘capability to understand and analyse complex issues, drawing on the breadth of data that needs to inform CCG deliberations and decision-making, and the wisdom to ensure that it is used ethically to balance competing priorities and make difficult decisions’ (p.
 9).
 (33) This study demonstrates that commissioners do face ethical issues in practice, which contribute to sense of moral unease, but that their ability to identify and articulate the ethical aspects of their decisions varies considerably.
 There is a clear need, both articulated directly by participants and identified from the analysis, for additional training and support for commissioners to better equip them to address ethical issues faced in practice.
 This is not necessarily unexpected.
 Ethics does not constitute a substantial part of medical post-graduate or non-clinical leadership training.
 Even where ethics training is provided for other roles, issues related to commissioning, priority-setting and resource allocation rarely form a significant component.

 This study suggests multiple ways in which training might be designed.
-The clear identification of facilitators and barriers for ethical decision-making processes is useful in offering a potential starting point for designing an ethics training programme which might make use of these factors in development of a framework or support tool.
+The clear identification of facilitators and barriers for ethical decision-making processes is useful in offering a potential starting point for designing a training programme which might make use of these factors in development of a framework or support tool.
 Whilst commissioning structures might change in the future, difficult decisions will still need to be made in the context of limited financial resources with increasing demands on healthcare.
 Therefore, the applicability and findings of this study will remain relevant, and the importance of improving support for commissioners in ethical decision-making cannot be underestimated.

 An important finding of this study was the concern some participants had about transparency in commissioning decisions.
 Much media and professional discussion about ‘ethical’ problems relating to the introduction of CCGs related to concerns about commissioners’ conflicts of interests.
 The comments of our participants suggest that the high profile given to this issue seems to have led to this being addressed effectively, but perhaps to the neglect of other aspects of transparency.
 The implication that commissioning decisions are taking place in a way that is sometimes intentionally obscured to the public is concerning and needs urgently to be addressed.